Estate planning – one of the most important aspects of financial planning

 We can come to the end of the 6-part series on Financial Planning for the Merdeka Generation.
 I hope that this series has given you some ideas on how to prepare for your retirement with greater confidence.

-Eddy Cheong, CFP is Chief Advisory Officer of MoneyOwl.
+Eddy Cheong, CFP® was the Chief Advisory Officer of MoneyOwl.